mahdi-hamdii/DevopsDoc/Docker/readme.md

 docker build https://github.com/docker/nootfs.git#container:docker
 ```
 - If you pass an URL to a remote tarball (archive distante), the url itself is sent to the daemon.
 The download operation will be performed on the host the dockerdaemon is running on, which is not necessarily the same host from which the build command is being issued
-Multi stage build
+## Multi stage build
-allows you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.
+- allows you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.
-without struggling to reduce
 - Because an image is built during the final stage of the build process, you can minimize image layers by leveraging build cache.
-- If the build contains several layers and you want to ensure the build cache is reusable, you can order them from the less frequently changed to the more frequently changed.
+- If the build contains several layers and you want to ensure the build cache is reusable, you can `order them from the less frequently changed to the more frequently changed`.
 ```conf
 # syntax=docker/dockerfile: 1
 FROM golang:1.16-alpine AS build